Riznyk01/numeric-analyzer/README.md

 3. The median.
 4. The arithmetic mean.

 The longest sequence of consecutive numbers:
 5. Increasing sequence.
 6. Decreasing sequence.

 In case there are multiple sequences of the same length, the application outputs all of them.

 ## Installation

+Before proceeding, ensure that Go (Golang) is installed on your computer.
+You can download and install it from the [official website](https://go.dev/dl/) if you haven't already.

-To get started, clone the repository:
+Once you have Go installed, clone the repository:

 ```bash
 git clone https://github.com/Riznyk01/numeric-analyzer.git
 cd numeric-analyzer
 ```

-## Build the application:
+## Build the application

 For Linux:
 ```bash